 Damage Control 101: What To Do When You Get Sunburned

-No matter how hard you try to avoid it, at some point, chances are you’ll experience some form of sun damage.
-We know basking in the sunshine feels like the best thing ever and a golden tan is #goals, but inevitably our love of the sun doesn’t always turn out the best for our skin.
-Perhaps you just missed a spot when you were applying your SPF or maybe your sunscreen didn’t provide the protection it promised, whatever the case, the most important thing is to be proactive.
-Firstly, you need to know how to identify the damage, how to treat it, and of course, how to learn from your mistakes!
-To help us understand the science of sun damage, we spoke to the skincare experts at the London Dermatology Clinic to find out the long-term side effects of our golden goddess tan, and how to treat sunburn when it does strike.
+No matter how hard you try to avoid it, at some point, chances are you’ll experience some form of sun damage in your lifetime.
+Perhaps you just missed a spot when you were applying your SPF, or maybe your sunscreen didn’t provide the protection it promised, whatever the case, the most important thing is to be proactive.
+Firstly, we’re going to state the obvious: the best form of prevention is sun protection, so check out our fave sunscreens for your face, scalp, and body here, and don’t forget to reapply every two hours.
+However, if you do find yourselves with a sunburn, you need to know how to identify the damage, how to treat it, and of course, how to learn from your mistakes!
+To help us understand the science of sun damage, we spoke to the skincare experts at the Harley Street Dermatology Clinic to find out the long-term side effects of sun damage and how to treat sunburn when it does strike.

-When you do experience sun damage, although it may not seem permanent at the time – let’s be real we’ve all uttered the words “it’ll turn to tan in a couple of days” – the damage to your skin is forever.
+When you do experience sun damage, although it may not seem permanent at the time – let’s be real, we’ve all uttered the words “it’ll turn into a tan in a couple of days” – the damage to your skin is forever.
 As Dr. Abha Gulati, said, “Sun damage due to UV exposure is a slow long process which begins in childhood.”
-Although “there are creams that can help with the symptoms of sunburn and the appearance of signs of sun damage, at the moment there’s no proven effective way of reversing the signs of sun damage within the skin”.
-Which is why the best approach is to prevent it “with regular use of sunscreen with SPF 30 and a 5-star UVA rating.”
-Check out our fav SPFs that offer incredible protection, and also layer amazingly under your makeup.
+Although “there are creams that can help with the symptoms of sunburn and the appearance of signs of sun damage, at the moment, there’s no proven effective way of reversing the signs of sun damage within the skin.”
+This is why the best approach is to prevent it “with regular use of sunscreen with SPF 30 and a 5-star UVA rating.”
+Check out our all-time fave sunscreens for face and body and our faves that layer FLAWLESSLY under your makeup.

-Thankfully, if you treat your sunburn correctly, you can speed up the healing process but it’ll still usually take between three to seven days to heal, depending on how badly you’ve burnt.
+Thankfully, if you treat your sunburn correctly, you can speed up the healing process, but it’ll still usually take between three to seven days to heal, depending on how badly you’ve burned.
 Here’s our foolproof step-by-step guide:

 When you burn, you essentially dehydrate your body.
-This means you need to rehydrate in every way possible – drink water, bathe in cold water, and cool down with an ice pack.
-Firstly, apply an ice pack to the affected area as this will absorb the heat from your skin, constrict the vessels, and help reduce any inflammation.
-If an ice-cold shower sounds too unbearable, opt for a cooling bath as hot or chlorinated water will only dry out your skin further.
+This means you need to rehydrate in every way possible – drink water, bathe in cool water, and cool down.
+If a cold shower sounds too unbearable, opt for a cooling bath as hot or chlorinated water will only dry out your skin further.
 You can also add a tablespoon of baking soda to your bath, as this has been shown to reduce swelling and itching.
-This is most effective when the baking soda dries on your skin, so try to air dry rather than rub your skin with a towel which can further aggravate it.
+This is most effective when the baking soda dries on your skin, so try to air dry rather than rub your skin with a towel, which can further aggravate sensitive skin.

 Dr. Abha insists as soon as you come out of the sun, you should “drink plenty of cold fluids and take painkillers such as paracetamol or ibuprofen.”
 This will help reduce inflammation and relieve any pain.